bcapistrant/site_temp_3/content/authors/admin/_index.md

 # - Visitors
 ---

-I have held teaching, research, and consulting positions throughout higher education and health care settings.
-Currently, I am a Data Scientist at [Cityblock Health](http://www.cityblock.com), where I focus on evaluation and experimentation.
-Previously, I was an Associate Professor at Smith College School for Social Work and Program on Statistical & Data Sciences, and held faculty and research positions in epidemiology and demography at University of Minnesota and University of North Carolina - Chapel Hill.
+I am a population health reserarcher and data scientist.
+Currently, I lead research at [Morgan Health](https://www.jpmorganchase.com/about/our-business/morgan-health).
+I previously was a Principal Data Scientist at [Altais](https://altais.com/), a Blue Shield of California subsidiary, and a Data Scientist at [Cityblock Health](http://www.cityblock.com), where I led evaluation and experimentation for member engagement.
+Prior to that, I had academic research and faculty positions at Smith College, University of Minnesota, and University of North Carolina - Chapel Hill.

 In my academic research, I used large datasets and experimental studies to characterize: 1. how families provide support, including caregiving, for a family member with care needs and 2. how that support affects the caregiver’s health.
 I built an R package to facilitate this work, making the largest data package of caregivers data (2.3 million observations).
 I used causal inference methods, machine learning, and exploratory data analysis methods in other studies that focus on population aging, prevalence and distribution of health conditions that drive care needs in later life.